Blast hits Crimea bridge crucial to Russia's war, Putin orders more security | Business

 President Vladimir Putin signed a decree instructing tighter security for the bridge as well as the infrastructure supplying electricity and natural gas to the peninsula.
 He also ordered a commission be set up to investigate.

 Russian officials said three people had been killed, probably the occupants of a car travelling near a truck that blew up.
-Seven fuel tanker wagons on a train heading for the peninsula on the bridge's upper level also caught fire.
-Limited road traffic resumed about 10 hours later, and the Transport Ministry cleared rail traffic to restart shortly afterwards.
+Seven fuel tanker wagons on a 59-wagon train heading for the peninsula on the bridge's upper level also caught fire.
+Limited road traffic resumed about 10 hours later, and the Transport Ministry cleared rail traffic to restart.

+Russian Deputy Prime Minister Marat Khusnullin ordered that the collapsed section of the bridge be dismantled immediately, domestic news agencies reported.
+Divers are to start examining the damage at 6 a.m. local time (0300 GMT) on Sunday and a more detailed survey above the waterline should be completed by the end of the day, they quoted him as saying.

 Russia seized Crimea from Ukraine in 2014 and the 19-km (12-mile) Crimean Bridge linking it to Russia's transport network was opened with great fanfare four years later by Putin.
 It is a major artery for Russian forces who control most of southern Ukraine's Kherson region, and for the Russian naval port of Sevastopol, whose governor told locals: "Keep calm.
 Don't panic."

+Emergencies Minister Alexander Kurenkov told Tass that quick-thinking railway workers had uncoupled the seven burning fuel wagons, preventing the blaze from spreading to the remaining 52 wagons.
+Images showed one half of the roadway blown away, and the other half still attached.

-LOGISTIC PROBLEMS Moscow has presented largely Russian-speaking Crimea as a historic and cherished part of Russia and, especially this year, one where its citizens could holiday in large numbers.
+LOGISTIC PROBLEMS Moscow has presented largely Russian-speaking Crimea as a historic part of Russia and, especially this year, one where its citizens could holiday.

 Kirill Stremousov, the Russian-installed deputy administrator of the Kherson region, said the blast "will not affect army supply very much".
 "But there will be problems with logistics for Crimea," he added in a social media post.

-James Nixey, Russia expert at the British-based Chatham House think tank, said: "Conceivably the Russians can rebuild it, but they can't defend it while losing a war."
-In a video message, Sergei Aksyonov, the Russian governor of Crimea, said "We have more than a month's worth of fuel, and more than two months' worth of food".
+James Nixey of the British-based Chatham House think tank said: "Conceivably the Russians can rebuild it, but they can't defend it while losing a war."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)